 Mary Kay Extra Emollient Night Cream is a fragrant moisturizing cream that is said to help maintain the natural moisture of the skin and replenish hydration in dry areas.
 It is recommended for dry patches, especially on the hands, elbows, and feet.
 Mary Kay Extra Emollient Night Cream is non-comedogenic (won’t clog pores) and is suitable for all skin types.

-What are the key ingredients in Mary Kay Extra Emollient Night Cream?
+What’s Inside Mary Kay Extra Emollient Night Cream?

 The key ingredients in Mary Kay Extra Emollient Night Cream include petrolatum, mineral oil, paraffin, beeswax, candelilla wax, and carnauba wax.
 We’ll discuss each of these ingredients in detail below so you’ll know exactly how they affect your skin.